County of Santa Barbara

 COUNTY HEALTH DEPARTMENT

-Consider recommendations regarding an Agreement with Dignity Health dba Marian Regional
+Consider recommendations regarding an Agreement with Dignity Health dba Marian

-Medical Center related to the drug discount program established under Section 340B of the Public
+Regional Medical Center related to the drug discount program established under Section

-Health Services Act, as follows:
+340B of the Public Health Services Act, as follows:

-a) Approve, ratify and authorize the Chair to execute an Agreement with Dignity Health dba Marian
+a) Approve, ratify and authorize the Chair to execute an Agreement with Dignity Health dba

-services to the indigent population, which is a pre-requisite for participation in the drug discount
+commitment to provide services to the indigent population, which is a pre-requisite for

-program established under Section 340B of the Public Health Services Act, for the period of June
+participation in the drug discount program established under Section 340B of the Public

-1, 2025 through May 31, 2030; and
+Health Services Act, for the period of June 1, 2025 through May 31, 2030; and

-b) Determine that the proposed action does not constitute a “Project” within the meaning of the
+b) Determine that the proposed action does not constitute a “Project” within the meaning of

 A-20)